Royal New Zealand Air Force: Humanitarian activities

-2025-2028 defence investments
+2025–2028 defence investments

-On 21 August 2025, Defence Minister Collins and Foreign Minister Peters announced that the Government would replace the RNZAF's two Boeing 757s with two new Airbus A321XLRs.
-These Airbus jets are expected to be delivered in 2028.
+On 21 August 2025, Defence Minister Collins and Foreign Minister Peters announced that the Government would replace the RNZAF's two Boeing 757s with two new Airbus A321XLRs, expected to be delivered in 2028.
 These aircraft have a range of up to 8,700 km and would be acquired under a six-year lease-to-buy arrangement worth NZ$700 million.
-The Airbus jets will be used for transporting military personnel, equipment, humanitarian aid, evacuating civilians, and ferrying government and diplomatic delegations.
-That same day, an USAF C-5M Super Galaxy delivered components for a new C-130J Hercules simulator to RNZAF Base Auckland.
-These flight simulators will allow Hercules pilots to train in New Zealand instead of travelling to the United States.
+In 2025 it was reported that the Airbus jets would be used for transporting military personnel, equipment, humanitarian aid, evacuating civilians, and ferrying government and diplomatic delegations.
+That same day, an USAF C-5M Super Galaxy delivered components for a C-130J Hercules simulator to RNZAF Base Auckland.
+These flight simulators allows Hercules pilots to train in New Zealand instead of travelling to the United States.

+In August 2025, the New Zealand Government announced plans to spend NZ$2.7 billion on purchasing five MH-60R Seahawk helicopters and two Airbus A321XLR planes.
+In early June 2026, the United States Department of State authorised the sale of five MH-60R Seahawk helicopters and related Mark 54 lightweight torpedoes to New Zealand, subject to approval from the United States Congress.